Kids Planet Circle Logo

 You might also spot a bit of sweat around the waistband, especially in warmer weather or after an active play session outdoors.
 That’s another sign that the nappy is on the snug side.

-Sizing up usually makes a big difference to comfort.
-If you’re using Kit & Kin products and your baby’s skin is already a bit sore, their Magic Salve can be a lovely option for chapped or irritated areas – and as always, speak to a health professional if you’re worried.
+💡 Soothing tip: Sizing up usually makes a big difference to comfort.
+If your baby’s skin is already a bit sore, Kit & Kin’s Magic Salve can be a lovely option for chapped or irritated areas.

 Sometimes you can simply see that a nappy isn’t quite right.
 A good fit should be: